 Understand the suitability of your compound for oral dosing by using our Caco-2 permeability assay to predict human intestinal permeability and to investigate drug efflux.

-Caco-2 permeability is included in our portfolio of in vitro ADME screening services.
+Caco-2 permeability is included in our portfolio of in vitro ADME drug transporter screening services.
+Cyprotex deliver consistent, high quality data with cost-efficiency that comes from a highly automated approach.
+We offer Caco-2 permeability screening services as well as full regulatory DDI and drug transporter packages according to FDA guidance and EMA guidance.
 Cyprotex deliver consistent, high quality data with cost-efficiency that comes from a highly automated approach.

 Studying the permeability of compounds across a Caco-2 cell monolayer is an established in vitro model to screen for oral absorption and to evaluate the mechanism of transport.
 Using LC-MS/MS for the analysis of samples derived from Caco-2 cell studies allows the rapid and accurate determination of drug transport across the Caco-2 cell monolayer.

 1Wang Z, Hop C.E., Leung K.H. and Pang J. (2000) J Mass Spectrom 35(1); 71-76

 |Test Article Concentration||10 μM|

 |Period of Cell Culture||20 days|

 |Test Article Requirements||100 µL of 10 mM DMSO solution|

 |Analysis Method||LC-MS/MS quantification|

 For the validation, a set of compounds were screened through Cyprotex's Caco-2 Permeability assay over 3 separate experiments.
 Data generated were reproducible over a range of permeabilities.